adelmemariani/molontology/README.md

 ![molontology](https://github.com/adelmemariani/molontology/blob/main/screenshots/2.png)
 ![molontology](https://github.com/adelmemariani/molontology/blob/main/screenshots/3.png)

-To see the outputs run:
+To see the outputs, please run the following command in the min directory:

 ### `yarn start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\